 Visual Thoughts and Processes of Synergies

 Sketching as Meta-model

-The visual process started with a hand drawn sketch (fig. 1); conceived without a specific concept in mind, purely to express thoughts and feelings.
-To begin, the pen moves freely across the paper revealing trajectories into an imaginary world.
+The visual process started as a hand drawn sketch (fig. 1); conceived without a specific concept in mind, purely expressing my own thoughts and feelings.
+To begin with the pen moved freely across the paper revealing trajectories into an imaginary world.
 As the marks coalesced, consciousness folded in on itself to highlight a structured moment in time.
 Sketching in all its forms can be considered as diagrammatic thought ideas, a form of 'metamodeling' to present an alternate way of thinking and writing.
-The process of 'metamodeling' as suggested by the french philosopher Felix Guattari's is a process to discover new paths between concepts and diagrammatic forms (Warnell, 2009, p.
+The process of 'metamodeling' as suggested by the french philosopher Felix Guattari's is a process to discover new paths between concepts and diagrammatic forms (Watson, 2009, p.
 7).
-The way ideas are embedded in a sketch seem to share many similarities to that of a computer.
-They both offer the user infinite possibilities of calculation across real and virtual space.
-In contrast, the originality and purity of a hand drawn sketch stands in stark contrast to the vast number of digital images a computer can produce.
-There is a concern that if left unchecked a computer can form an image of the world forged through biasing of gender and race.
-The sketch questions the hierarchical arrangement of structural information by consisting of both bottom-up and top-down approaches.
+The way ideas can be embedded in a sketch share many similarities to computer data.
+Both offer the user infinite possibilities of calculation across real and virtual space.
+In contrast, the originality and purity of a hand drawn sketch stands in stark contrast to the vast number of digital images.
+There is a concern that if left unchecked computer imaging will form an image of the world forged through a 'biasing' of gender and race.
+The sketch questions hierarchical arrangement of structural information by consisting of both bottom-up and top-down approaches.

 Fig.1 The original hand drawn sketch for Synergies.